wangjqspace/T-GPS/README.md

 The script to calculate the correlation between predicted and experimental data is "correlation.py"

-The data for model fine-tuning and inference are in the folder "Data"
+The data for model fine-tuning and evalution are in the folder "Data/train"

+The data for calculating the thermostability of the proteins of the hold-out specie are in the folder "Data/new-species"